 The Professional Seminar I is designed in conjunction with Professional Seminar II as a culminating requirement for Professional Teacher Licensure.
 The development of an individual teaching philosophy emerges from a review of philosophical and theoretical positions.
 The educator conducts a self-assessment of subject matter knowledge and pedagogical skills based on professional teaching standards.
 An assessment of student learning and achievement must use current local, district and state assessment data to identify area(s) of student need.
 This analysis will include sub group populations within the teaching district to include ELL, low economic students among others.
-An action research topic and professional development plan emerges from these analyses.
-The educator designs a plan for professional development in the identified areas of need to prepare for the research project.
+An action research topic and professional development in the identified areas of need to prepare for the research project.
 Site visits from the college supervisor will facilitate this process.
 PREREQUISITES: Initial teaching license, all prior coursework in professional program, and 3.0 GPA.